Nakeebovic/ng-date-range/projects/ng-date-range/README.md

 - Safari (latest)
 - Edge (latest)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support, please open an issue in the GitHub repository or contact us at [your-email@example.com].

-## Changelog

-### 1.0.0
-- Initial release
-- Basic date range picker functionality
-- RTL support
-- Customizable styling
-- Min/Max date restrictions
-- Language switching